 Autonomous or self-driving vehicles are the next generation of vehicles aimed at providing cleaner and safer mode of transport and revolutionize the way we experience travel.
-Thus, this topic has gained much traction amongst car manufactures and in the automotive industry.
+Thus, this topic has gained much traction amongst car manufacturers and in the automotive industry.

 The below network shows the network of key players in the autonomous vehicles field within H2020 whereby the clusters represent the various projects.
 The largest cluster corresponds to the SCOTT project with 52 partners including Brazil and a funding of 39 million Euros.
-The SCOTT is geared towards provision of wireless sensor & actuator networks and communication in mobility and smart infrastructure.
+The SCOTT is geared towards the provision of wireless sensor & actuator networks and communication in mobility and smart infrastructure.